 “You miss that community that you would normally have,” explains Rebekah Cook, owner of Forage Modern Workshop, a small Minneapolis business featuring home goods, furniture and work from independent artists and designers.
 “Whether you're a store, a restaurant or a coffee shop, you're so used to connecting with your people all the time.
 Remembering to stay connected with [these businesses] online is a huge support.
 Plus, it also helps with [social media] algorithms.”

-A lot of brick and mortar locations may not have had the time to focus on their social media and online presence before, and now it’s a lifeline for them, said Morris Jackson, who leads U.S. Bank’s Las Vegas Consumer & Business Banking market.
+A lot of brick and mortar locations may not have had the time to focus on their social media and online presence before, and now it’s a lifeline for them.
 Connecting on social media will help those owners build their networks, and bolster their brand during this time.

 Buying electronic gift cards is another great way to invest in the future of your favorite small businesses.
 Whether you purchase one for yourself to use at a later date or send them to friends or family, the gesture helps local companies maintain revenue so they can reopen their brick and mortar locations in the future.